-The ten-day Malaga feria kicks off next week and will feature eight bullfights, running from 14 to 21 August.
+The ten-day Malaga feria kicked off last week and features eight bullfights, running from 14 to 21 August.
 If you're curious about the spectacle and are thinking of seeing a "corrida de toros" (literally "running of bulls"; "bullfight" is a handy but misleading translation), it's worth preparing yourself, as best you can, for what you'll see in the ring.
 I'd highly recommend reading the Scottish writer A.L.
 Kennedy's book On Bullfighting (1999), arguably the best introduction to the world of the bulls available in English.

 Kennedy's research was meticulous.
 She attended corridas in Madrid and Seville, studied DVDs and read taurine magazines and books recommended to her by an aficionado friend.
 In On Bullfighting, she explains what happens during each of the spectacle's carefully-choreographed "tercios" (or thirds) in flowing, detailed prose.
 She also explores the morality of the corrida, looking hard at the uncomfortable realities of what plays out on the sand.
 I contacted Kennedy over email, via her Oxford-based agent, and asked what advice she would give to someone thinking of going to a corrida for the first time.